Aénor de Châtellerault

 Aénor of Châtellerault (also known as Aénor de Rochefoucauld; c.
-1103 – March 1130) was Duchess of Aquitaine as the wife of Duke William X and the mother of the powerful Eleanor of Aquitaine.
+1103 – March 1130) was Duchess of Aquitaine as the wife of Duke William X and the mother of the powerful queen and heiress Eleanor of Aquitaine.

+Biography

-Aénor was a daughter of Aimery I, Viscount of Châtellerault, and his wife, Dangereuse of L'Île-Bouchard (d.
-1151).
+Aénor was a daughter of Aimery I, Viscount of Châtellerault, and his wife, Dangereuse of L'Île-Bouchard.
 Most likely named after her paternal grandmother, Aénor was the first-born daughter of the couple but the third-born child.
 She had two older brothers, Hugh and Raoul, and two younger sisters, Amable and Aois.

 Her mother was willingly abducted by her future father-in-law, William IX of Aquitaine and became his mistress until his death in 1127.
 From her mother's second relationship, Aénor had three half-siblings: Henri, Adelaide and Sybille.

 In 1121, Aénor married William X of Aquitaine, the son of her mother's lover.
 The marriage, arranged before her mother's elopement, might at the time have been seen as a mésalliance, as Aénor came from a much lesser noble house, with her father being only a very minor vassal of the House of Poitiers, and her mother's scandalous reputation.

 Not much is known about Aénor and William's relationship, but considering that they had three children fairly close together and that William in a charter referred to Aénor as his "dear wife", it seems that they at least were on fairly good terms.
 Aénor is also attested to have prompted her husband to give out donations and grants to religious institutions.